1d01t/preseed_buster/README.md

 # preseed_buster

-this is a preseed filt to autoinstall debian buster on a machine
+this is a preseed file, to autoinstall debian buster on a machine

 Prepare